Share service applications across farms in SharePoint Server

 Business Data Connectivity

-Additionally, a SharePoint 2013 farm can consume services from a SharePoint Server 2016 farm but a SharePoint Server 2016 farm cannot consume services from a SharePoint 2013 farm.
-For example, a SharePoint 2013 content farm can access a SharePoint Server 2016 farm, but a SharePoint Server 2016 content farm cannot access a SharePoint 2013 farm.
+Additionally, a SharePoint (N-1) farm can consume services from a SharePoint Server (N) farm but a SharePoint Server (N) farm cannot consume services from a SharePoint (N-1) farm.
 This allows for upgrade of multi-farm environments in which a farm hosting service applications is upgraded first.
-In this scenario, the service applications and features that the SharePoint 2013 farm experiences are limited to those that are available in SharePoint 2013.
-For example, a SharePoint 2013 farm cannot consume the Machine Translation service application from a SharePoint Server 2016 farm and does not benefit from new features of any service application.
+In this scenario, the service applications and features that the SharePoint (N-1) farm experiences are limited to those that are available in SharePoint (N-1).

-There are significant restrictions on when services and content can be shared between a SharePoint 2010 farm and a SharePoint 2013 farm.
+Important: There are significant restrictions on when services and content can be shared between a SharePoint 2010 farm and a SharePoint 2013 farm.
 Content type syndication uses the backup and restore mechanism in SharePoint Server to publish the content types across site collections.
-And backup and restore does not work across versions in the following scenarios:
+Backup and restore does not work across versions in the following scenarios:

 Between a SharePoint 2010 farm and a SharePoint 2013 farm